hassantafreshi/easy-form-builder/readme.txt

 = 3.7.0 =

 * Added new features of SMS (Text message) notification  for forms

 * Bootstrap Icons v1.11.2 added to Easy Form Builder

+* Added new features, including smart city dropdowns, to the Easy Form Builder.

 * Fixed UI bugs of State/Province Drop Down list in Easy Form Builder

-* Remove limition of size file for upload file in forms of Easy Form Builder
+* "Removed size file limitations for file uploads in Easy Form Builder.

+* Resolved the issue of sanitizing links in responses submitted through forms in non-Latin languages

+* Optimized the loading speed of forms.

+* Resolved issues related to sending email notifications for forms.

 =3.6.16=